dappforce/subsocial-docs/docs/basics/creatorstaking/ActiveStaking.md

 description: Active Staking lets you boost your SUB staking rewards by actively using Subsocial and interacting with the best creators.
 keywords: [Subsocial, Staking, Rewards, Creators, Content, Polkadot]
 ---
+*Active Staking is currently in Alpha.*

 Active Staking allows stakers to boost their rewards by actively engaging with good content on the network.
 Active Staking is notably more complex than Passive Staking, so let's look at an example to see how it works.

-If Alice stakes 700 SUB, she will also receive 700 points, which will reset daily.
-For each post that Alice likes in a day, her rewards pot will increase by 10%, up to 100% (this may be changed to, for example, a 5% increase per like instead of 10%).
+If Alice stakes 700 SUB, she will also receive 700 points, which will reset daily. **For each post that Alice likes in a day, her rewards pot will increase by 10%, up to 100%** (this may be changed to, for example, a 5% increase per like instead of 10%).
 Every week, the system will take a snapshot of all posts created during the previous week and distribute rewards.
 If Alice liked a full 70 posts the previous week (10 likes per day), her rewards pot will be 100% full.
 Alice will receive 50% of it, and the other 50% will be distributed to the authors of the posts Alice liked.